 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12513):

-If the HE NDP Announcement frame is sent during an HE TB sounding sequence then the Nc field indicates the number of columns Nc, in the Compressed Beamforming Feedback Matrix subfield minus 1, if the requested feedback type is MU.
+If the HE NDP Announcement framehas more than one STA Info field then the Nc field indicates the number of columns Nc, in the Compressed Beamforming Feedback Matrix subfield minus 1.
 Set to 0 to request Nc = 1, set to 1 to request Nc = 2, ..., set to 7 to request Nc = 8.
-If the HE NDP Announcement frame is sent during an HE non-TB sounding sequence then the Nc field is reserved if the requested feedback type is SU.
+If the HE NDP Announcement frame has only one STA Info field then the Nc field is reserved.(#12513)

 28.3.15.2 Beamforming feedback matrix V